dougdotcon/vibe_ai/README.md

 ## 📋 Overview

-Vibe AI is an intelligent tool that stores and analyzes your social network information in a local database, enabling powerful queries and valuable insights about your network of contacts.
+**VibeAI** is an intelligent relationship intelligence platform that consolidates and analyzes your social network data into a secure, local database.
+By leveraging advanced AI, it transforms scattered contact information into a powerful tool for professional networking, strategic introductions, and actionable insights.

-### ✨ What Vibe AI can do:
+### ✨ Key Capabilities

 <table>
   <tr>
     <td width="50%" align="center"><b>🔍 Intelligent Queries</b></td>
-    <td width="50%" align="center"><b>🤝 Smart Recommendations</b></td>
+    <td width="50%" align="center"><b>🤝 Strategic Recommendations</b></td>
   </tr>
   <tr>
     <td>
       <ul>
         <li>"Who in my network is investing in early-stage AI companies?"</li>
-        <li>"Who in my network just left a company in the last few months?"</li>
+        <li>"Identify contacts who have recently left their roles in the last 3 months"</li>
-        <li>"Find connections working at Google with expertise in machine learning"</li>
+        <li>"Find connections at Google with expertise in machine learning"</li>
       </ul>
     </td>
     <td>
       <ul>
-        <li>"I noticed your friend Jim mentioned they're leaving their space company to start something new, and your friend Helen invests in ambitious founders.
-You should introduce them: here are both emails."</li>
+        <li>"Your friend Jim is exploring new ventures; your contact Helen invests in founders.
+Suggest an introduction with their contact details."</li>
-        <li>"Your colleague Alex is looking for a UX designer - your contact Taylor just updated their profile as available for work"</li>
+        <li>"Alex needs a UX designer; your network contact Taylor is actively seeking new opportunities."</li>
       </ul>
     </td>
   </tr>